-The Commission on Government Forecasting & Accountability is a bipartisan legislative support service agency that is responsible for advising the Illinois General Assembly on economic and fiscal policy issues and for providing objective policy research for legislators and legislative staff.
+The Commission on Government Forecasting & Accountability is a bipartisan legislative support service agency responsible for advising the Illinois General Assembly on economic and fiscal policy issues and for providing objective policy research for legislators and legislative staffs.
 The Commission's board is comprised of twelve legislators-split evenly between the House and Senate and between Democrats and Republicans.
+Effective December 10, 2018, pursuant to P.A.
+100-1148 the former Legislative Research Unit was merged into the Commission.